annasarabasheva/annasarabasheva/README.md

 - 🌱 I’m currently learning to be a Python web developer
 - 👯 I’m looking to collaborate on very cool nice projects on whatever topic
-- 🤔 I’m looking for help with everythingg, helppp haha
+- 🤔 I’m looking for help with everythingg, helppp

 -->